www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/assessment/_response_error.md

 # Response Error

-When Greenhouse receives a malformed response for any of Testing Partner's API endpoints, we would like to report the errors to the Testing Partner.
-As such, each Testing Partner should provide an API endpoint to ingest this information.
+When Greenhouse receives a malformed response for any of Assessment Partner's API endpoints, we would like to report the errors to the Assessment Partner.
+As such, each Assessment Partner should provide an API endpoint to ingest this information.

 `POST https://www.testing-partner.com/api/request_errors`